microsoft/msticpy/docs/source/data_acquisition/DataProv-OSQuery.rst

 and provide convenient query functions for each OSQuery "table" (or event type) contained in the logs.

-The provide can read in one or more log files, or multiple log files in multiple folders.
+The provider can read in one or more log files, or multiple log files in multiple folders.
 The files are read, converted to pandas DataFrames and grouped by table/event.
 In addition, date fields within the data are converted to pandas Timestamp format.